adriangvg/PokeSpriteAutoFetcher-for-Sheets/README.md

 # PokeSpriteAutoFetcher for Sheets

-This is a fork from [Aeiiry's googleSheetsPokemonUtilities](https://github.com/Aeiiry/googleSheetsPokemonUtilities/tree/main).
+This is modified code from [Aeiiry's googleSheetsPokemonUtilities](https://github.com/Aeiiry/googleSheetsPokemonUtilities/tree/main).
 I've been using a modified version of it for a while and decided to update it because it may be of use for someone else (I also wanted to gain some practice with GitHub).
+After reading about GitHub I've come to the conclusion that this is not a fork because it's not meant to substitute or improve the original code, it's more like a parallel version for different needs.

 The main difference of my version is that I tried to simplify it and add some options focusing on my actual needs for trade sheets.
+You should probably check both anyways.

 What Aeiiry's version has:
 * Button to insert Pokémon sprites (cell to the right)